Discovering Conscience in Health Care

 Yet, different understanding of truth and conscience can create conflicts of conscience for health care professionals (HCPs).
 Sometimes, these conflicts give rise to HCP's conscientious objections.
 Conscientious objection means declaring that you will not do something that seriously conflicts with your conscience.

 At ACP, we understand conscientious objection as a way for HCPs to voice their conflict of conscience.
-Subsequently, we utilize bioethical frameworks to support health care stakeholders to act ethically in the face of their conflicts of conscience and to make their conscientious objections.
-Additionally, we support organizations, institutions, regulatory bodies and political sectors to accommodate and navigate freedom of conscience, to advance morally inclusive workplace environments where HCPs can openly address and be supported to resolve their conscientious objections.
+Subsequently, we utilize bioethical frameworks to support health care professionals to act ethically in the face of their conflicts of conscience and to make their conscientious objections.
+Additionally, we support healthcare stakeholders to accommodate and navigate freedom of conscience to advance morally inclusive workplace environments where HCPs can openly address and be supported to resolve their conscientious objections.